esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 === "CETS"

     Stopping the node is enough to leave the cluster.
-    If you want to avoid the node to join the cluster again, you have to specify a different `cluster_name` option in the CETS backend configuration.
+    If you want to avoid the node joining the cluster again, you have to specify a different `cluster_name` option in the CETS backend configuration.
 A different Erlang cookie is a good idea too.

 === "Mnesia"